sibidharan/zealphp/README.md

 3. Check if openswoole is configured properly
     ` php -m | grep swoole `

-Uptil this `setup.sh` can do it for you.
+Until this point, the `setup.sh` can do it for you.

 4. Run
     `php app.php`